ttu-cr-stl/poker-bot-arena/README.md

 Key ideas:
 - **Practice server ⇔ your bot.** Every time you connect, you get a private heads-up game versus the house bot.
 Perfect for testing.
-- **Tournament host ⇔ the real event.** Same protocol as practice, but with many seats, move timers, and spectators.
+- **Tournament host ⇔ the real event.** Same protocol as practice, but with many seats and move timers.
 - **Clients speak JSON.** You send and receive simple JSON messages over WebSockets—no special libraries needed.

 ---